TypeScreen

 Users can now sync and update text in real-time within their native workspace.
 This eliminates friction while maintaining full-featured functionality.

-Developers upload and configure each package using a screen or package URL
+Upload and configure each package using a screen or package URL

 Once configured, PMs, QA, and UX Writers access the same URL to review, edit, and track text status